O-imperador/O-imperador/README.md

 History shows that it’s possible to excel in multiple domains when their connections are understood.
 For example, polymaths like **Ibn Sina (Avicenna)** were simultaneously physicians, philosophers, mathematicians, and scientists—he didn’t just accumulate unrelated skills, he **connected them into a coherent understanding of the world**.
 Similarly, I aim to explore different fields while looking for the **intersections that link them together**, so I can eventually learn them as a unified, versatile discipline.

 This mindset guides how I explore technology and knowledge, helping me **connect the dots** and gradually build a meaningful, versatile skill set.

 ---

-### 🔭 Current Projects
-- AI-powered career recommendation website
-- Dashboards / client spaces for small businesses (with some automation)
-- PaaS experiments with Flask, React, Terraform, Proxmox

----